Are you finding it more difficult to get into – and out of! – boots these days? Then this article is for you.

 Finding wide boots

 But actually, it’s not all that easy to find exactly what you want.
-For one thing there are so very many styles and retailers online that after an hour you may well give up the will to live – or at least to order any boots.
+For one thing there are so very many styles of boots and footwear retailers online that after an hour you may well give up the will to live – or at least to order any boots.

 To cut your search to the minimum here are a few pointers before you start looking.